20 Best Cities to Visit on a Cruise to Spain

 One of the most visited European cities where art, culture, style gastronomy, ancient and modern come together, Barcelona is one of the major cruise ship ports in the western Mediterranean.

-Barcelona cruise port is large and located a 10-minute drive from the city center (less if not congested), where La Rambla avenue begins.
+Barcelona cruise port is large and located a 10-minute drive from the city center (less if not congested), where La Rambla begins.
 Shuttle buses are normally provided by the cruise companies, and cruise passengers can easily reach the city center.

 There are numerous taxis outside the cruise terminal too, so you can take one of them if you want to go to La Sagrada Familia, the symbol of Barcelona.
-The cathedral is located a 15-20 minute drive from the cruise terminal (8.5 kilometers) and the last time I was there, the taxi charged me 15 € (although it was not crowded, so we arrived fast).
-Always negotiate the fare with the taxi driver, to avoid an unpleasant scenario.
+The cathedral is located a 15-20 minute drive from the cruise terminal (8.5 km) and you can get there by metro or taxi.

 La Sagrada Familia, the iconic symbol of Barcelona